1 Import shadowing¶

 then the desugaring using Haskell 2010 semantics leads to the

-following invalid program (note the two bindings of overridden
+following invalid program (note the two bindings of overridden in

-the same let
+the same let):

 let